List of characters in The Lego Movie franchise: Cardio Carrie

 Cardio Carrie is a fitness instructor and Master Builder.

 In The Lego Movie she is among the Master Builders that meet in Cloud Cuckoo Land.

 El Macho Wrestler

 El Macho Wrestler is a masked wrestler and Master Builder.

 In The Lego Movie, he is among the Master Builders that meet in Cloud Cuckoo Land.

 Gallant Guards

-The Gallant Guards are inhabitants of Middle Zealand where some of them are Master Builders.
+The Gallant Guards are inhabitants of Middle Zealand where some of them are Master Builders, they are recycled from the Lion Knights from Lego Castle.

 In The Lego Movie, the Gallant Guards that are Master Builders are among the Master Builders that meet in Cloud Cuckoo Land.
 Some other Gallant Guards were shown listening to a medieval messenger reading Wyldstyle's message to everyone to stand up to Lord Business' forces.

-Note: The Gallant Guards are recycled from the Lion Knights from Lego Castle.

 Gordon Zola

 Gordon Zola is a chef from Bricksburg and a Master Builder.

 Outside of his Bricksburg appearances in The Lego Movie, Gordon Zola is among the Master Builders that meet in Cloud Cuckoo Land.
 His name is a play on the word gorgonzola, a type of cheese.